JarneRenders/Cycle-Permutation-Graphs/README.md

     -h, --help             print help message
     -g, --girth=#          only generate cycle permutation graphs of girth at least #
-    -n, --non-hamiltonian  only generate non-hamiltonian cycle permutation graphs
+    -p, --permutations     use a different generation method; this method WILL print out isomorphic copies, but is faster -n, --non-hamiltonian  only generate non-hamiltonian cycle permutation graphs
     -v, --verbose          print out extra statistics